equinor/dm-core-packages/example/README.md

    docker-compose run --rm dmss reset-app && docker compose run --rm job-api dm -u http://dmss:5000 reset ../app
    ```
+   You will get a warning that "AZURE_SP_SECRET" is not set.
+This is fine.
 3. Download and open WSL (windows subsystem for linux) terminal and navigate to c disk using the command: `cd /mnt/c`.
    1. A useful tip is to download 'Windows Terminal' from the App Store, which is a useful terminal for switching between WSL (Ubuntu) and powershell.
 4. Make sure you have pip and venv installed in the WSL (Ubuntu) system.